arc64/www.tecks.co.nz/data-processing/4b-copy-data/Destination/important-learning-and-teaching-events/the-learning-outcomes-hidden-inside-curriculum-goals/the-skills-involved-in-learning-to-read/learning-to-discriminate-between-the-spoken-phonemes.md

 ---
+has_children: false
 layout: default
+nav_order: 2
-title: "Learning to discriminate between the spoken phonemes "
+title: 'Learning to discriminate between the spoken phonemes '
-nav_order: Learningtodiscriminatebetweenthespokenphonemes
-has_children: false
 ---
 # Learning to discriminate between the spoken phonemes